 ALBERT SAILING CLUB CHILD SAFETY STANDARDS STATEMENT

 Victoria has introduced new compulsory Child Safe Standards to be implemented by all clubs and organisations which deal with children from 1 January 2017.
-Albert Sailing Club will be introducing new policies and procedures to comply with these new standards.
-Further details will be appearing in our Mudpuddler newsletter and the Thursday snippets.
-Our committee is working hard to ensure compliance with these new standards and will be communicating any required changes to our procedures and our culture in the coming months.
+Albert Sailing Club is progressively introducing policies and procedures to comply with these standards.
+Our committee is working to ensure compliance with the standards and will continue to communicate with members and visitors on this important subject.

 Statement of Commitment to Child Safety